Last Updated on January 8, 2022 by Zwivel

 Most people prefer surgical septal perforation treatment, according to Warren.
 “There are many different surgical techniques, but all techniques basically move the patient’s own tissue to cover the hole or use outside graft material to patch the hole.”

 Many nasal specialists believe that surgery — as opposed to continuous nasal irrigation or placement of a septal button — leads to better long-term outcomes because it has a better chance of restoring proper nasal function.
 If you are considering surgery, it is imperative that you find an expert to perform the procedure.

 It’s important to understand that not all septal perforations are treatable.
 “Perforations should not be treated when patients cannot safely undergo general anesthesia,” says Warren.
 “Patients with autoimmune diseases (e.g. sarcoidosis or Wegener granulomatosis) should not undergo surgical treatment.
 Patients still actively using nasal steroids, decongestants or cocaine should not undergo surgery.
 Finally, patients with very large perforation may require a surgical procedure so large that it may not be worth undergoing the procedure.”

 During your septal perforation repair recovery, avoid blowing your nose, as well as vigorous exercise and bending over.
-Also be careful to avoid injuring your nose during exercise and other activities.
+Also, be careful to avoid injuring your nose during recovery.

-For this reason it is very important that you locate a surgeon with the appropriate training, skill and experience.
-In this case that means either a board certified plastic surgeon, facial plastic surgeon or otolaryngologist who specializes in nasal surgeries.
-And be sure to follow all of you surgeon’s instructions very closely for a successful result.
+It is very important that you locate a surgeon with the appropriate training, skill, and experience.
+Either a board-certified plastic surgeon, facial plastic surgeon or otolaryngologist who specializes in nasal surgeries are ideal choices.
+Be sure to follow all of you surgeon’s instructions very closely for the best possible results.